eXascaleInfolab/TSM-Bench/reproducibility/README.md

 ___
 ## [Figure 10] Compression Performance (takes ~ 6 hours)

-- To reproduce the compression performance results, run the following command:
+- To reproduce the compression performance results for ClickHouse, InfluxDB and TimescaleDB, run the following command.
+The results will be written to the `results/compression/` folder.

 ```bash
 sh repro_characteristics.sh
 ```

-- The results will be written to the `results/compression/` folder.
+- To reproduce the compression performance results for Druid, follow the following [tutorial](https://github.com/eXascaleInfolab/TSM-Bench/blob/main/reproducibility/druid.md).

 ___
 ## [Figure 8] Online Workloads D-LONG Q1-Q5 (takes ~ 7 hours)